codrobin33/undo2/README.md

 notes:
 1. Products -> elixir - not skincare its collagen - DONE
-2. Add more before and afters
+2. Add more before and afters - DONE